Herniated Discs, Car Accidents &Insurance: What's a Fair Settlement?

 When it comes to herniated disc injuries and personal injury lawsuits, there are a few things worth knowing:

 - Filing Claims

 Auto accident victims who suffer neck and back injuries may have available legal pathways to recover their damages – that is, a personal injury claim filed against the at-fault driver, or some other relevant at-fault party(s).
-These are legal actions which allege another party (such as a negligent motorist, truck driver, or product manufacturer) caused a victim’s preventable harm and losses, and should be held financially liable for the resulting damages.
+These are legal actions that allege another party (such as a negligent motorist, truck driver, or product manufacturer) caused a victim’s preventable harm and losses and should be held financially liable for the resulting damages.

 - Insurance Companies

 In nearly all car accident cases, personal injury claims filed by victims are handled and defended by the defendant’s insurance carrier rather than the defendant themselves.
 That’s because the insurance company is who typically pays any judgment or settlement.

 - Barriers to receiving Fair Compensation

 Because insurance companies have money on the line, they aren’t going to automatically or immediately compensate victims for their damages; they’re going to investigate and explore every possible option to dispute, deny, or underpay claimants.